MicrosoftDocs/ATADocs/ATPDocs/deploy/active-directory-federation-services.md

 If you have more than one AD FS server, then this should be performed on all of them as the database permissions are not replicated between them.

 >[!NOTE]
-> If the AD FS database runs on a dedicated SQL server and not the local AD FS server, and you are using a group managed service account (gMSA) as the [Directory Services Account (DSA)](directory-service-accounts.md#types-of-dsa-accounts), make sure you grant the SQL server the required [permissions to retrieve the gMSA's password](directory-service-accounts.md#granting-the-permissions-to-retrieve-the-gmsa-accounts-password).
+>If the AD FS database runs on a dedicated SQL server instead of the local AD FS server, and you're using a group-managed service account (gMSA) as the [Directory Services Account (DSA)](directory-service-accounts.md), make sure that you grant the SQL server the [required permissions](directory-service-accounts.md#grant-permissions-to-retrieve-the-gmsa-accounts-password) to retrieve the gMSA's password.

 ### How do I grant access to the AD FS database via TSQL or PowerShell?